braces care and Oral Hygiene

-Proper oral care at home is important because it will help keep your treatment time on course and might even help reduce it.
+Proper oral care at home is important because it will help keep your treatment on course and might even help reduce it.
 Furthermore, it will contribute to the long-term health of your teeth and gums.

 And your reward?
 A lifetime of healthy, beautiful smiles!